 When men enter into couples therapy with their wives or significant female others they will often come into what seems like foreign territory.
 Things don’t make sense and the language used is not so familiar.
-It seems like they are “out of place.”
+His needs seem far less addressed than his female partner.
+It seems to men like they are “out of place.”
 The first section of this article intends to offer men a primer on the basics of why they may feel out of place.
 The later section will focus on ideas about what they can do about it and tips for getting the most they can from the experience.
 It is worth noting that for biological reasons there are probably about 1 in 5 men who will feel more comfortable in the couples therapy setting.
 It is also true that 1 in 5 women will be more like most men.
 When this article addresses “men” it is directed towards that 80% of men and 20% of women.
 Bottom line?
 We are all very different and if you are a man or a woman and want to know more about the nature of couples therapy you may find this article useful.
-(For more information on these differences see my ebook The Way Men Heal at Amazon)
+(For more information on these differences see my book The Way Men Heal at Amazon)

 1. Men and Couples Therapy – Why is this hard for men?